Dexter0-0/SmartLedLights-v2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are a lot of Led Light Controllers out there but this one is customizable and it is really easy to add new modes and features.
+There are a lot of Led Light Controllers out there but this one is highly customizable and it is really easy to add new modes and features.
 At the moment, the Smart Led Lights come with this features:

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others